Electric Vehicle Resources and Information

 Maintenance is another key point to understand when thinking about cost of ownership.
 There are big cost saving opportunities here, as electric vehicles require less maintenance compared to internal combustion engine vehicles.

 The time it takes to fully charge your EV is based on the level, or speed, of charging.
-The chart below depicts the different types of charging.
 A benefit of all-electric vehicles is the convenience of charging your vehicle at home overnight and never needing to go to a public gas station again!

 Type of ChargingVoltsCharge TimePrimary Location